 LIGHTNING OVER WATER

 SAME PLAYER SHOOTS AGAIN

 The digital restoration of the film was done in 2015.
 For this purpose, a 16 mm archive copy was scanned, retouched and color-corrected in a resolution of 2K.
 All work was carried out at ARRI Film & TV Services Berlin.

-In the up-coming years step by step more films are going to be digitally restored by the Wim Wenders Stiftung.
-For the following films the restoration has already started or is scheduled for this or the next year:
+In the up-coming years step by step more films are going to be digitally restored by the Wim Wenders Stiftung, especially the following:

 Incidentally, these formats developed out of television technology.
 TV is rectangular but not square, and so it is that a format specification (when one doesn’t opt to add up all the pixels) normally consists of the possible horizontal and vertical picture elements, e.g. 1920 x 1080.
 However, as various rectangular formats exist (1:1.37, 1:1.66, etc.), where the horizontal side is the longest one and the vertical side is adjusted accordingly, most of the time only the number of vertical pixels will be given (e.g. 1080).

 For a normal color motion picture shot on 35 mm film stock, a subsequent digitization in a resolution of 2K will unfortunately fail to capture all image details or exposure, color and contrast spaces.
 In order to achieve this, a resolution of roughly 3K is necessary.
 When scanning a 16 mm film 2K is however sufficient for recording the entirety of the image information.
 Therefore 35 mm films intended for the cinema are scanned in 4K resolution and of course possibilities also exist to scan film stock in even higher resolution, which makes sense for example with 70 mm film stock.